gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 - `properties`: A list of properties for resources (optional)
 - `metadata`: Metadata for the respective resource (optional)
 - `depends_on`: Various dependencies to other resources can be stored here (optional)
 - `update_policy`: Update rules can be defined here.
-As a prerequisite, ensure that the corresponding resource also supports this. (optional)
+As a prerequisite, ensure that the corresponding resource also supports this (optional).
 - `deletion_policy`: Specifies rules for deletion.
 The options are *Delete, Retain* and *Snapshot*.
 With heat\_template\_version 2016-10-14, you can also enter them in lowercase.
 - `external_id`: You can use external resource IDs, if required
-- `condition`: You can set specific conditions for this resource to be created under (optional)
+- `condition`: You can set specific conditions which need to be met to allow this resource to be created. (optional)

 ## Output